Your postgraduate journey towards a career in law starts here

 The Juris Doctor prepares students for a career as a legal professional, both within Australia and overseas.
 It is an alternative to the Bachelor of Laws for students who have completed an undergraduate degree in any discipline.
 The Juris Doctor provides students with a thorough grounding in essential areas of substantive law and access to a wide choice of law elective subjects, including the option of completing a specialisation.
 An integrated skills and professionalism program is embedded in the degree and focuses on core legal skills essential to the practice of law.
 The Juris Doctor provides an engaging learning experience that challenges students academically and prepares them practically for a legal career.
+Show less

 The Juris Doctor is an approved degree for the purposes of admission as a legal practitioner in all Australian jurisdictions, in conjunction with further study (Graduate Diploma in Legal Practice) or a traineeship.
 The Juris Doctor degree can also be used to apply for admission internationally.

 The Juris Doctor prepares graduates to pursue careers in the public or private sector, such as solicitors, barristers, government lawyers, in-house counsel, judge's associates, academics or business leaders.
 Bond Law graduates are employed in top tier law firms throughout Australia and overseas, including Canada, Hong Kong, Malaysia, Scandinavia, Singapore, United Kingdom and USA.

 Students are always advised to confirm admission requirements in the particular jurisdiction in which they wish to practise.

 View the Juris Doctor - Program Structure and Sequencing for all semesters of commencement.

 Law compulsory subjects (17)

 - LAWS75-107 Foundations of Private Law

 - LAWS75-108 Foundations of Public and Criminal Law